5ide6urnslab/MultiThread-for-Java/README.md

 # MultiThread for Java
 This repository is Technique sample that is Multi Thread for Java.
 This sample is made by Proce55ing, but you may use this technique by Eclipse for Java.

-### Period Thread
-This application is a Fixed Cycle Thread.

 ## Installation
 (1) To use the above application, first you need to download and install (Proce55ing) https://processing.org/download/